Diablo 4 Season 6 and Vessel of Hatred early patch notes - Biggest changes

 Other notable changes include:

-- Masterworking gold cost for ranks 5-12 has been reduced by one-third.
+- Masterworking gold cost for ranks five to 12 has been reduced by one-third.

 - Masterworking materials now drop from more sources inside Nightmare Dungeons.